9ostrd/9ostrd.github.io/_posts/2018-12-14-tinyos-vm-installation.md

 $ whereis motelist motelist-z1
 ```

 In order to program motes you will need to access the serial ports.
 Joining the group that grants this privilege can grant you this access.
 The Linux command gpasswd administer the /etc/group file and dialout is the group that owns the serial ports,  so the following command will add you to this group.
 Run:

 ```bash
 $ sudo gpasswd -a <your-user> dialout
 ```

-This change only takes effect when log out from Ubuntu and log in again.
+This change only takes effect when logout from Ubuntu and login again.

 # Compiling the first TinyOS Program